'Comeback' Animation Short: Interview with Vladimir Leschiov

 "When I was a kid of 10 years old, I was a very big fan of hockey and also played it myself" Leschiov remembers.
 "It took me a very big amount of my time.
-But I was studying at the art school at that time, and teachers were very unhappy because I was missing lessons due to training or games.
+But I was studying at the art school at that time, and the teachers were very unhappy because I was missing lessons due to training or games.
 Sometimes, I would come to the school with swollen or blue eyes, or small injuries, and this didn't fit their image of an artist".

 Basketball, Latvia's national sport, did not fit in well with Leschiov ("I was a too rough player").
 One day, his teachers made him choose between the cultured, cultivated life of an artist and the life of a sportsman.
 His passion was reignited many years later, when he visited Canada for the Rainy Days film, an NFB co-production.
 "Because of Normand Roger, Pierre-Yves Drapeau, and NFB's Marc Bertrand I put the skates on my feet again.
 My childhood dream came true.
-In Soviet Union, you couldn't even dream of playing hockey with foreign teams; they were our idols and rivals.
+In the Soviet Union, you couldn't even dream of playing hockey with foreign teams; they were our idols and rivals.
 So, in 2014 I was playing hockey again, in Montreal!
 It was my comeback".

 Sports have always been used for political propaganda, and Comeback makes that direct.
 "In 1972, a game took place between Canadian professionals and so-called Russian amateurs.
-This event influenced thousands of kids in the Soviet Union, and inspired them to play hockey.
+This event influenced thousands of kids in the Soviet Union and inspired them to play hockey.
 USSR general secretary Leonid Brezhnev himself, who appears on the film in the TV news, was a big hockey fan.
-Comeback is a particular film about history.
-Now, this Russian president, whose name I don't want to mention (an enemy of his whole nation), he's a fan of hockey as well-including another guy from Belarus.
+'Comeback' is a particular film about history.
+Now, this Russian president, whose name I don't want to mention (an enemy of his whole nation), he's a fan of hockey as well -including another guy from Belarus.
 I'm very unhappy that these guys discredited this beautiful sport.